 h.
 What you can expect from the university or college when you receive an offer

-You should read and understand this information before making a decision about an offer, as this is likely to form the terms and conditions of the contract between you and the university or college if you subsequently enrol there.
-If you do not receive the required information, or you wish to make a complaint, or if you are not clear about anything relating to your offer and the information provided, you should contact the university or college directly to ask for further advice.
+You should read and understand this information before making a decision about an offer, as this is likely to form the basis of the contract between you and the university or college if you subsequently enrol there.
+If you do not receive the required information, or if you wish to make a complaint, or if you are not clear about anything relating to your offer and the information provided, you should contact the university or college directly to ask for further advice.

 i.
 If the course cannot be offered

-If you become a student, under your contract with the university or college, they must do all they can to provide the educational services in accordance with the contract you have with them.
+If you become a student at a university or college, they must do all they can to provide the educational services in accordance with the contract you have with them.
 If the university or college is unable to provide these services for any reason, they should do all they can to keep the disruption to your education to a minimum, for example, by offering you a place on a suitable alternative course or providing assistance to help you find a suitable alternative place elsewhere.

 j.
 Cancelling your application